ylchan87/systemd_watchdog_test/README.md

 systemd would restart service if the service crashes, but sometimes the service do not crash but hangs, and the service is not restarted.

-We can setup a watchdog and call systemd's `Notify` function to notify systemd of our servives health. systemd would auto restart the service if these health notification is missing for too long.
+We can setup a watchdog and call systemd's `Notify` function to notify systemd of our service's health. systemd would auto restart the service if these health notification is missing for too long.

 # File descriptions
-- buggy_server.py : a server that hangs randomly
+- `buggy_server.py` : a server that hangs randomly

-- buggy_server.service : our service
+- `buggy_server.service` : our systemd service

-- run_buggy_server.bash : script to start the server and the watchdog, we use curl to check if the server is still healthy, if healthy, send a msg to systemd
+- `run_buggy_server.bash` : script to start the server and the watchdog, we use curl to check if the server is still healthy, if healthy, send a msg to systemd

 # Install and test